 Ancient India Transportation: The History of roadways is truly an elaborate one.
 This journey began with the ‘Pugdandies.’
 Pugdandies was a small path created naturally due to frequent walks of earlier times to the present-day Rajpath of Delhi.
 Since that time, the country has crossed many spheres of road travel.
 The ‘thread that binds the nation together’ is truly a deserving metaphor for a road network that is one of the largest in the world.

-Dating back to the Vedas wherein in the Atharva Veda, we can fine references to road construction as well as information on precautions to be taken.
-Kautilya's Arthasashtra also mentioned about the mechanism of roads for chariots and stressed upon the traffic rules and road safety.
+Dating back to the Vedas wherein in the Atharva Veda, we can find references to road construction as well as information on precautions to be taken.
+Kautilya’s Arthasashtra also mentioned the mechanism of roads for chariots and stressed upon the traffic rules and road safety.

 With the development of culture and trade, cities like Vaishali, Sravasti, Rajagriha, Kurukshetra, and Ujjaini consisted of proper roads in order to facilitate socio-economic connections.
 As a matter of fact, Ujjaini, capital of Avanti, was an important trade center.
 Ujjain was connected with northern trunk routes to modern Bharuch, which was an important seaport.